 Special Immigrant Religious Workers

-Ministers and non-ministers in religious vocations and occupations may immigrate to or adjust status in the United States for the purpose of performing religious work in a full-time compensated position.
+Ministers and non-ministers in religious vocations and occupations may immigrate to or adjust status in the U.S. for the purpose of performing religious work in a full-time compensated position.

 The special immigrant religious worker category is one of several employment-based fourth-preference (EB-4) visa classifications.
-For additional information about other EB-4 classifications, see the link to the left.
+See additional information about other EB-4 classifications.

 Sunset Date for Non-Minister Religious Workers

-To qualify as a special immigrant religious worker, the foreign national must:
+To qualify as a special immigrant religious worker, the alien must:

 - Solely as a minister of that religious denomination;

-- A religious occupation either in a professional or nonprofessional capacity; or
+- A religious occupation either in a professional or nonprofessional capacity.

 - A bona fide non-profit religious organization in the United States; or